obiSerra/obiserra.github.io/_posts/2019-08-26-unit-tests-and-code-smells.md

 ---
 layout: post
 title:  "Unit tests and code smells"
+date:   2019-08-26 17:10:22 +0200
+categories: refactoring unit-tests C#
 ---

 # Unit tests and code smells

-I am a massive fan of unit tests, expecially when working on big project with a massive code base for two main reasons:
+I am a massive fan of unit tests, especially when working on a big project with a massive codebase for two main reasons:

-1. they simplify your job when check how some feature behave in different scenarios by removing all the condition to generate a certain case
+ 1. they simplify your job when checking how some feature behaves in different scenarios by removing all the condition to generate a certain case
-1. writing tests can often highligh bad pattern inside your code
+ 1. writing tests can often highlight bad pattern inside your code

-Few days ago I was working on "module(@?)" inside a C# project.
-The module job was to fetch some data from multiple providers, modify them and arrange them into a data structure that was then used by anoter module to generate a json.
-My job was to add a new section inside the json.
+A few days ago I was working on a module inside a C# project.
+The module job was to fetch some data from multiple providers, modify them and arrange them into a data structure that was then used by another module to generate a JSON.
+My job was to add a new section inside the JSON.

 The code was organized something like this: